planetfederal/qgis-suite-plugin/doc/source/actions.rst

 	- :guilabel:`Add layer to QGIS project`.
 Similar to the :guilabel:`Add to QGIS project` command for feature types or coverages, but it also uses the style information in the case of vector layers.
 Style is downloaded as an SLD file and configured for the corresponding QGIS layer.
 In the case of raster layers, there is no support for SLD styles, and for this reason the layer will use a default style.

 	- :guilabel:`Delete` Deletes the layer from the catalog.
 The associated style will be deleted if it is not used by any other layer and the corresponding configuration parameter is set.
 Another configuration parameter can be set to automatically delete the underlying data store when a layer is deleted.
-See the configuration_ section to know more about how to set those parameters.
+See the :ref:`configuration` section to know more about how to set those parameters.

 	- :guilabel:`Add style to layer`.
 Adds a new style to the layer from the list of available ones in the catalog.
 The style is selected from the dialog shown below